-Choosing an industrial generator for your construction power is an important decision.
+Choosing a construction generator to provide power to your construction site is an important decision.
 You need temporary power that can handle your load size.
 But there are several kinds of construction generators, so which one is the best for your job site?

 A generator works by converting mechanical energy into electricity.
 It runs on fuel.